Canon 1D vs Olympus TG-5

 Studio photographers will appreciate that the Canon 1D (unlike the TG-5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1D and the TG-5 have been discontinued, but can regularly be found used on eBay.
+Both the 1D and the TG-5 have been discontinued, but can regularly be found used on ebay.
 The 1D was replaced by the Canon 1D Mark II, while the TG-5 was followed by the Olympus TG-6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D Manual (free pdf) or the online Olympus TG-5 Manual.
+Further information on the features and operation of the 1D and TG-5 can be found, respectively, in the Canon 1D Manual (free pdf) or the online Olympus TG-5 Manual.

 So how do things add up?
 Is the Canon 1D better than the Olympus TG-5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.